apache/doris-website/docs/sql-manual/sql-statements/Account-Management-Statements/REVOKE.md

 ### resource_name

 Specifies the resource scope.
-Supported formats:

-- *: All resources
-- resource: A specific resource
+Supports % (matches any string) and _ (matches any single character) wildcards.

 ### workload_group_name